the-turing-way/the-turing-way/book/website/ethical-research/activism/activism-cultural-change.md

 (er-activism-cultural-change-transitions)=
 ## Managing Transitions

-Managing Transitions by William Bridges ({cite:ps}`Bridges2017transitions`) teaches us that a change will always be accompanied by a transition.
+Managing Transitions by William and Susan Bridges ({cite:ps}`Bridges2017transitions`) teaches us that a change will always be accompanied by a transition.
 A transition begins when something needs to be let go, and sits in between the old and the new situation.
 This transition phase can be insecure for people who will have to adjust to a new situation, but also an opportunity for innovation to happen if people are adequately resourced and supported (by policies, groupings, procedures).

-There are four P's in transitions (see Managing Transitions by William Bridges):
+There are four P's in transitions ({cite:ps}`Bridges2017transitions`):
-- Purpose: people have to understand the logic behind the outcome and feel that the change is necessary
+- Purpose: people have to understand the logic behind the outcome and feel that the change is necessary.
-- Picture: people need to experience how the outcome will look and feel
+- Picture: people need to experience how the outcome will look and feel.
-- Plan: people need a step-by-step plan to know what they have to do
+- Plan: people need a step-by-step plan to know what they have to do.
-- Part to play: especially if people have something to loose, they need to be able to play a part in the transition phase and eventual outcome
+- Part to play: especially if people have something to loose, they need to be able to play a part in the transition phase and eventual outcome.

 To manage transitions it needs to be clear what the problem (reason for change) is.
 People will not change if they are not experiencing the problem and are convinced something needs to be adjusted.